Sound technical content, curated with aloha by

 A. I am employed in the plumbing industry, and most Natural Gas piping is installed by plumbing contractors.
 It is my understanding that gas has no effect on the copper pipe itself; the problem is the way the pipe is joined.
 When the pipe is joined with plain old solder that is used for water piping, it will flake off and build up causing problems.
 When installed correctly, using silver solder, flared joint and mechanical press joining, copper can be the most economic way to install gas pipe.

-thumbs up sign My father was a master plumber and plumbing contractor, and is probably rolling over in his grave :-)
+My father was a master plumber and plumbing contractor, and is rolling over in his grave :-)

-I have no qualifications in the subject myself, just my recollections of him fuming every time he saw copper pipe :-)
+I have no qualifications in the subject myself, just my recollection of him fuming, based on his experience from 50 years in the trade, every time he saw copper pipe used for anything other than water :-)

 Ted Mooney, P.E.
 RET